neerajmohinani/CurrencyConverter/README.md

 # CurrencyConverter

-A simple app developed in Angular 2 to consume API at https://github.com/neerajmohinani/CurrencyConverterWebService.
+A simple app developed in Angular2 to consume API at https://github.com/neerajmohinani/CurrencyConverterWebService.
 Uses ng-completer.